albacross/backend-recruitment-task/README.md

 ![alt text](https://github.com/albacross/backend-recruitment-task/raw/master/schema.png)

-- In order to access the database, use the following credentials:

-address:  `recruitment.ctfrlrhi7vyf.eu-west-1.rds.amazonaws.com`

-username: `albacross`

-password: `albacross`

-database: `employees`

-port: `3306`

 ### Elasticsearch 5.5.2

 You can install Elasticsearch on your own or use our vagrant image.
 Please skip below instruction if you want install on your own.